-There’s a lot of evidence linking the hospital water supply to infections in high-risk patients.
-It’s thought that Pseudonomas can be transmitted by drinking, bathing, contact with wounds, splashing from water outlets, inhalation of aerosols, equipment rinsed in contaminated water, etc. Reference
+Pseudomonas is usually present in biofilms which are formed in pipes, shower heads and taps.
+It’s thought that the water-borne bacteria can be transmitted by drinking, bathing, contact with wounds, splashing from water outlets, inhalation of aerosols, equipment rinsed in contaminated water, etc. Reference

 Department of Health, 2013, HTM 04-01 – Addendum: Pseudomonas aeruginosa – advice for augmented care units.

 Contaminated water in a hospital setting can transmit P. aeuginosa to patients through the following ways:-

 - – contact with mucous membranes or surgical site, or